riffomonas/RR_R25_2014/research_plan.md

 ### Plan

+* Learning goals: what will students know, understand, and be able to do?
+* Intended learning outcomes: what performances or behaviors will indicate whether students have met the learning goals?
+* Assessment activities: What activities will give students and instructors regular feedback about learning?
+* Classroom activities: What activities will engage a diversity of students in learning?

+Backward design
+1. Identify desired results
+2. Determine evidence for learning
+3. Plan learning experiences and instruction (activities)
+4. Align goals, activities, and assessments

 * For each module, develop open source templates and example workflows
 * Three levels of modules
    - Cookbook w/ predefined project